 “Blaze Commerce listens to what we want and takes the time to understand the business issue we’re trying to solve so they can give us the best practice way to achieve it.”

-The implementation process reflected this partnership approach:
+The implementation reflected that partnership:

 - Detailed discovery to map every integration and workflow

-- Phased migration ensuring zero business disruption
+- Phased migration with zero business disruption

-- Extensive testing particularly for peak load scenarios
+- Extensive testing, particularly for peak load

 - Post-launch optimization based on real user data